 A member in good standing of a Church (not in communion with the Church of England) which subscribes to the doctrine of the Holy Trinity and be able to declare yourself to be a member of the Church of England and that you have habitually attended public worship in the church during the period of six months prior to enrolment.

-If you fulfil the requirements and would like to vote in future elections, please go to the “Church Paperwork" tab, locate the file entitled “Electoral Roll”, download it and follow the instructions.
+If you fulfil the requirements and would like to vote in future elections, please go to the Paperwork" tab, click on Forms and locate the file entitled “Electoral Roll”.
+You will then need to download it and then follow the instructions.